mulesoft/mule/etc/mini/README.txt

 Mule is a highly scalable Enterprise Services framework and messaging broker.\

 You have downloaded a light-weight distribution of Mule.
-All core services are packaged with Mini Mule plus jms, vm, file, tcp, http, https, ssl/tls, multicast, udp, stream and servlet transports and the mule client are included to get you started.
+All core services are packaged with Mini Mule plus jms, vm, file, tcp, http, https, ssl/tls, multicast, udp, stream, rmi, ejb and servlet transports and the mule client are included to get you started.
-If you want the full version of Mule (includes Axis/Glue web services, Spring integration, etc) you can download it here http://www.muleumo.org/downloads.
+If you want the full version of Mule (includes Axis/Glue web services, Spring integration, etc) you can download it here http://www.muleumo.org/Downloads.

 To get you started here is some useful information.